golang-leipzig/golang-leipzig.github.io/content/posts/meetup-55-wrapup.md

 ### Highlight from the presentation

-* not uncontroversial: you can get rid of a database at the core of your application (which was, in parts, a bottleneck) and move to a file based setup (plus lots of caches)
+* not uncontroversial: you can get rid of a database at the core of your application (which was, in parts, a bottleneck) and move to a file based setup (and caching)
-* moving from individual shares to the concept of spaces opened up a more maintainably way to handle users (and users that left)
+* moving from individual *shares* to the concept of *spaces* opened up a more maintainably way to handle users (and users that left)
 * moving from from individual microservices to a more monolithic microservice architecture has been beneficial; internally opencloud uses [nats](https://nats.io/) for messaging (cf. list of microservices in the docs: [section services](https://docs.opencloud.eu/docs/dev/server/))
 * large scale deployments with predictable, but still spiky patterns inspired changes to the node communication setup
 * while user report that opencloud feels fast, it is hard to attribute this to the move from PHP to Go, only
-* the layer between a (distributed) filesystem or object store and the end user view has is developed by an active community, which in parts is organized under the [CS3](https://www.cs3community.org/) umbrella
+* the layer between a (distributed) filesystem or object store and the end user view is developed by an active community, which in parts is organized under the [CS3](https://www.cs3community.org/) umbrella

 Found out more about the project at: